MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/2-what-is-project-bonsai.md

 ### What are Bonsai brains?

+A Bonsai brain is an AI model in the process of learning on the Bonsai platform.
+Brains are guided by the training engine as they learn the provided curriculum.
-You create Bonsai brains through training in the training engine and using the training curriculum.
-A Bonsai brain is a trained AI model.
-The model you create has the ability to control and optimize your real-world systems.
-Your Bonsai brain can contain multiple versions.
+You can save new brain versions and revisit previous versions as you develop your curriculum.
+The final, trained brain that you export has the ability to control and optimize your real-world systems.

 When you make significant changes to your training curriculum, Bonsai creates a new version of your brain.